 Openlands has a history of collaborating with many different interests – from government agencies to agricultural and intermodal businesses – to transform damaging transportation projects into sound solutions that preserve the integrity of our communities, farmland and open spaces.

 - In 2005, Openlands championed the establishment of the Chicago Metropolitan Agency for Planning (CMAP) to better integrate large scale transportation projects into a consensus-borne regional vision.
-We continue to assist CMAP with the implementation of the GOTO 2040 plan and the ONTO 2050 plan, both of which guide infrastructure development, address climate change through mitigation and adaptation, and preserve our region’s connected areas of green.
+We continue to assist CMAP with the implementation of the GOTO 2040 plan and the development of the ONTO 2050 plan, both of which guide infrastructure development, address climate change through mitigation and adaptation, and preserve our region’s web of natural areas.

 - Since 2012, we have organized a coalition of 30 partners opposing the proposed Illiana Tollway, a short-sighted $1.5 billion project that would pave over thousands of acres of prime farmland, pollute pristine rivers, and ruin habitat for state and federally protected wildlife at Midewin National Tallgrass Prairie.
 Openlands brings the power of this coalition to the table to collaborate with industry, developers, unions, and community representatives on a lasting transportation solution that honors the natural, cultural, and agricultural heritage of our region.

 Today, Openlands and its partners continue to lead dialogue with industry, local farmers, and government officials as to how to protect nationally-renowned natural resources while effectively managing our commercial needs.